Do QR codes and RFID measure up to powerful Bluetooth beacons for retail?

 Back in 2009/10, QR code seemed to be the next big thing.
 It appeared everywhere – shop windows, food labels, brand fliers, magazine advertisements and every other customer-facing platform had distinct little black-and-white squares that could be scanned to access a website or a piece of information.
 This seemed like an immediate success.

 But this did not really turn out to be what marketers expected it to – in a research by Inc’s in 2012, merely 2 years later, revealed that 97% of the consumers didn’t know what a QR code was!

-Companies that moved to beacons after trying QR codes
+Companies that use both beacons and QR codes

 Macy’s used QR codes for its Backstage pass campaign back in 2010.
 These QR codes could be scanned to access videos, trends and helpful advice, straight from Macy’s stable of star designers and industry experts.
 In 2014, this big-box retail chain deployed roughly around 4,000 Bluetooth beacons across 850 stores.
 This shift in itself proves that QR codes did not measure up to the abilities and results of BLE beacons.

 McDonald’s – Back in 2013, the giant fast food chain, McDonald’s, launched a new QR code campaign in 14,000 outlets in the United States.
 These QR codes on the fountain drink cups and takeout bags informed the diner about the food’s nutritional value.
 Based on the statistics from comScore, a well-designed QR code has a scan rate of 6.2%.

 Image source – https://goo.gl/Qgx83V